-If you do not make a claim, you will not receive a benefit.
-Go to www.harrow.gov.uk/benefits to use our online benefits calculator and find out how you can claim.
+If you do not make a claim, you will not receive a benefit so go online today to find out what you could be entitled to www.harrow.gov.uk/benefits

 Have your circumstances changed?

-If you receive Housing Benefit or Council

-Tax Support, you must tell us about any

-changes that might affect the benefit you can receive.
+If you receive Housing Benefit or Council Tax Support, you must tell us about any changes that might affect the benefit you can receive.